anGie44/ohmyhcl/tfmigrate/README.md

 ## Output Logging

 Set the environment variable `TFMIGRATE_LOG` to the log-level of choice.
 Valid values include: `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`.

+## Credit

+Credit is due to [@minamijoyo](https://github.com/minamijoyo) (and community contributors) and their [`tfupdate`](https://github.com/minamijoyo/tfupdate) and [`hcledit`](https://github.com/minamijoyo/hcledit) projects, as `tfmigrate` is in essence an extension to that functionality and much of the foundation and CLI implementation of this tool takes from their existing code and patterns.
+The goal of this project was to develop a tool, quickly and with a familiar UX, and the existing projects made it come to fruition sooner than expected.